theNewDynamic/aba-icc/_cases-events/gbagbo-and-ble-goude-events-laurent-gbagbo-decision-to-join-the-gbagbo-and-bl--goud--cases.md

 ---
-title: Gbagbo and Blé Goudé - Laurent Gbagbo - Decision to Join the Gbagbo and Blé Goudé Cases
+title: Gbagbo and Blé Goudé - Laurent Gbagbo - Joining of the Laurent Gbagbo and Charles Blé Goudé Cases
 published: true
 event_date: 2015-03-11T00:00:00.000Z
 action: Decision to Join the Gbagbo and Blé Goudé Cases